Create a player character

 Now that we have defined where we want Escoria to play character animations, we just need to connect the individual animations with the direction angles.

-The additional parameters of the ESCAnimationResource
+The additional properties of the ESCAnimationResource define the

 specific animations for the character for each direction angle:

-For each direction angle, add an ESCAnimationName
+For each direction angle, add an ESCAnimationName.
+Then, click each

-and put the name of the matching animation
+ESCAnimationName, put the name of the matching animation

-(with the name specified in “Adding a walkcycle” above) in the “Animation”
+(with the name specified in Adding a walkcycle above) in the “Animation”

 the “Mirrored” checkbox.

-Each slot needs to contain a ESCAnimationName
+Each slot needs to contain a ESCAnimationName resource.

-Try to set up the Directions
+Try to set up the Directions, Idles, and Speaks animations by

 yourself.
-Don’t forget to click Mirrored on
+Don’t forget to click Mirrored on when the image is facing the

-opposite direction (for instance we have a left animation and
+opposite direction (for instance, we have a left animation and

 above screenshot, item 2 uses a mirrored version of the left animation).